rubycdp/ferrum/README.md

 browser.quit
 ```

-Evaluate some JavaScript and full width/height:
+Evaluate some JavaScript and get full width/height:

 ```ruby
 browser = Ferrum::Browser.new